Pat Murphy (director)

-Pat Murphy (born 1951) is an Irish feminist filmmaker and lecturer, the director of Maeve (1982), Anne Devlin (1984), and Nora (2000).
+Pat Murphy (born 1951) is an Irish feminist filmmaker and lecturer, the director of Maeve (1981), Anne Devlin (1984), and Nora (2000).

-Studies
+Life and career

+Early years and education

 Born in Dublin, Murphy graduated from the Ulster College of Art and Design, followed by a BA in fine art at Hornsey College of Art and an MA in film and television from the Royal College of Art in London, where she studied under feminist theorist Laura Mulvey.
 In 1977, hoping to train as a cinematographer, she was the first European to achieve a scholarship year at the Whitney Museum of American Art in New York, which influenced her decision to become a director.
 She completed a short film, Rituals of Memory, before returning to Ireland to work on her first feature film.